-- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings. - Support ongoing discussions concerning Requests for Information. - Modify the display drawing. - Modify the database reflecting design drawings from the Points List. - Continue the implementation of clearance, remote power terminal, and other feature development.
+- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings. - Support ongoing discussions concerning RFIs.

-• Begin unit tests as feature development is completed.
+- Continue to modify the database reflecting design drawings and information from the Points List. - Continue all unit test activities. - Begin Point to Point Test activities. - Delivery of test procedures (as these unit tests are completed).